robotics-upo/upo_robot_navigation/README.md

 * **upo_launchers**.
 Contains the maps, configuration files and launch files necessary to launch a simulation of the navigation system in two environments; a simple room of the UPO lab and a elderly center with different rooms.

 * **upo_navigation_macro_actions**.
 A set of navigation macro-actions have been also implemented.
-This, way the navigation system is employed to perform different actions as reaching a simple goal or approaching a moving person.
+This way, the navigation system is employed to perform different actions as reaching a simple goal or approaching a moving person.
 A launch file to test the macro-actions is inside the launch directory.